Walk-in tub statistics 2023

 • Bariatric tubs are designed for larger individuals.
 These tubs have wider entry doors and seats.

-• Wheelchair-accessible tubs have wide door openings and grab bars for easy transition from the wheelchair to the seated tub.
+• Wheelchair-accessible tubs have wide door openings and grab bars, making it easy to transition from a wheelchair to a seated tub.

 Most popular features